vitejs/vite/docs/config/build-options.md

 The list of chunks to preload for each dynamic import is computed by Vite.
 By default, an absolute path including the `base` will be used when loading these dependencies.
 If the `base` is relative (`''` or `'./'`), `import.meta.url` is used at runtime to avoid absolute paths that depend on the final deployed base.

 There is experimental support for fine grained control over the dependencies list and their paths using the `resolveDependencies` function.
-It expects a function of type `ResolveModulePreloadDependenciesFn`
+It expects a function of type `ResolveModulePreloadDependenciesFn`:

 ```ts
 type ResolveModulePreloadDependenciesFn = (